Johannes Linnankoski

-Johannes Linnankoski (originally Vihtori Johan Peltonen, 18 October 1869 – 10 August 1913) was a Finnish author and playwright, who mainly influenced writing in the Golden Age of Finnish Art.
+Johannes Linnankoski (originally Johannes Vihtori Peltonen, Juho Vihtori Peltonen or Vihtori Johan Peltonen, 18 October 1869 – 10 August 1913) was a Finnish author and playwright, who mainly influenced writing in the Golden Age of Finnish Art.
 His most famous work is the romance novel, The Song of the Blood-Red Flower (1905).
 His primary themes were guilt, punishment, and redemption as moral questions.